radzionc/increaser/prompts/context.md

 When the report is grouped by days and no project selected the user can see when the workday started and ended for a specific day.

-When the report is grouped by days, the user can see a line with their preffered end of work time.
+When the report is grouped by days, the user can see a line with their preffered end of work day time.

 ## Habits